 Win32::SqlServer is a module that permits you to access Microsoft SQL Server from Perl through OLE DB.
 Win32::SqlServer is designed to be the prime alternative when you need to access SQL Server from Perl on Windows, and you have no interest to access any other RDBMS.
 That is, it does not run on Unix, and there is no support for DBI.
 To see Win32::SqlServer in action, take at look the quick examples in the Win32::SqlServer manual.

-Quick install instruction for the binary version.
+Quick install instruction for the binary versions.

 For more detailed instructions, including the full set of prerequisites, see the README (also included in the zip file).